An Introduction to Self-Driving Vehicles and Autonomous Driving Systems

 Is Autonomous Driving Technology Safe?

-Autonomous vehicle technology can eliminate human error from collisions, protecting drivers, passengers, bikers, and pedestrians.
+Self-driving semi-trucks can eliminate human error from collisions, protecting drivers, passengers, bikers, and pedestrians.
 The safety benefits derived from autonomous vehicles are magnified by the fact that over 35,000 people die each year in vehicle-related crashes in the U.S. Torc’s mission to save lives works as our knowledge that we can make safer roads through autonomous driving systems.

 If you would like to learn more about Torc’s autonomous driving technology, read Torc’s Vehicle Safety Self-Assessment (VSSA) Report.
 It provides a comprehensive overview of our safety culture and details how we are partnering with industry leaders to ensure the safe development and commercialization of our autonomous driving systems for autonomous freight trucks.